NZ Cheesemaking History

 In 2001 New Zealand's two largest cooperative dairies merged into one Fonterra Co-operative Dairy Group which produces 300,000 tons of cheese annually Fonterra is New Zealand's biggest company and the largest supplier to the international dairy market.

-Fast forward to 2020 and The New Zealand Specialist Cheesemakers Association has more than 80 members across the country.
+Fast forward and the New Zealand Specialist Cheesemakers Association has more than 70 members across the country.
 The Association aims to encourage excellence in cheesemaking and to promote awareness and appreciation of specialist New Zealand cheese.